 Joking aside, if I felt a twinge of hurt when somebody I liked and respected un-followed me on Twitter – it’s probably likely that at least some other people feel the same when somebody they like or respect un-follows them.

 For myself, I “consume” Twitter by following less than 200 people.
 I’ve found that any more than 200 and I end up feeling overwhelmed with information, and that I tend to miss certain people’s updates.

-For me, these 200 followers are the people whose Tweets I read on my iPod Touch and my Windows Mobile.
-They are the Tweets I graze on, glance at and read in between meetings, whilst travelling, and whilst sitting in the Doctors waiting room.
+For me, the 200 followers in my network are the people whose Tweets I graze on when I’m travelling, or waiting in a queue.
+They are the Tweets glance at and read in between meetings.
 Those 200 are a mixture of friends, professional contacts and industry experts.
 The common theme they share is that they are typically consistently active on Twitter, tweet frequently (but not TOO frequently) and with interesting Tweets that I enjoy reading.

 What about the rest?

 But that does leave hundreds of other people who I *want* to keep up to date with, but they maybe fit into one of the following categories:-